 Equipment needed to get started:

-- Use certified organic, chemical-free seeds, or those labelled for sprouting and microgreens
+Use certified organic, chemical-free seeds, or those labelled for sprouting and microgreens.
+MIcrogreens seeds can be a little hard to source at the

 By following these tips and the guide from Anne’s website, you’ll be growing your own tasty microgreens in just a little over a week.